Damnation Alley: Film adaptation

 In 1977, a film loosely based on the novel was directed by Jack Smight.
 Roger Zelazny liked the original script by Lukas Heller, which was more faithful to his book, and he expected that version to be filmed; he first realized when he saw it in the theater that the shooting script (by Alan Sharp) was significantly different.

 Related works

 The novel Hardwired by Walter Jon Williams is an homage to Damnation Alley.
 The two authors (Zelazny and Williams) later became good friends.

 Kevin O'Neill has said that the story "The Cursed Earth" in 2000 AD magazine was inspired by Damnation Alley.

-Hawkwind's album Quark, Strangeness and Charm contains a song inspired by the story.
+Hawkwind's album Quark, Strangeness and Charm contains a song called "Damnation Alley" that's inspired by the story.

 The setting and premise of the 2011 Lonesome Road downloadable content (or DLC) for Fallout: New Vegas, a post-apocalyptic action role-playing game, were inspired by Damnation Alley, according to lead designer Chris Avellone.
 The film adaptation of Zelazny's novel was also one of several sources of inspiration for the original Fallout game, according to designer R. Scott Campbell.